 MTC represents the interests of the tourism community across the state of Maryland with hotels, restaurants, retail locations, attractions, destination marketing organizations, and small businesses counted among our members.
 Our Legislative Committee, comprised of a cross section of members appointed by the Board of Directors, convenes regularly throughout the year to discuss and consider the potential impact of proposed legislation on the tourism community and to determine what, if any, action should be taken.
 MTC has a contracted lobbyist, Frank Boston III, to advise the organization and advocate on its behalf.
-MTC Executive Director Wini Roche is also a registered lobbyist.
-The MTC Legislative Committee has identified the following priorities for the 2018 General Assembly session.
+The MTC Legislative Committee has identified the following priorities for the 2019 General Assembly session.

 MTC SUPPORTS PERFORMANCE-BASED TOURISM MARKETING FUNDING

 - TO BUILD UPON POSITIVE TRENDS IN THE TOURISM SECTOR AND REMAIN COMPETITIVE WITH NEIGHBORING REGIONS, WE STRONGLY URGE THE GOVERNOR AND GENERAL ASSEMBLY TO INCREASE FUNDING TO THE MARYLAND TOURISM DEVELOPMENT BOARD (MTDB) ACCORDING TO PROVISIONS LAID OUT IN THE TOURISM PROMOTION ACT OF 2008.